LarsDenBakker/blog-posts/developing-without-a-build/article.md

 If you are using some kind of CSS preprocessor you can run it before running your web server and just load the CSS output.
 Many CSS in JS solutions should also work if the library publishes an es module format.

 #### Shadow dom
 For truly modular CSS I recommend looking into [Shadow dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), it fixes many of the scoping and encapsulation problems of CSS.
 Unfortunately, it's not yet a complete story.
-There are still missing features that are being worked out in the standard so it may not yet be the right solution in all scenarios.
-(TODO: Link to article?)
+There are still missing features that are being worked out in the standard so it may not yet be the [right solution in all scenarios](https://dev.to/webpadawan/beyond-the-polyfills-how-web-components-affect-us-today-3j0a).

 Good to mention here is [the lit-element library](https://www.npmjs.com/package/lit-element), which offers a great developer experience when authoring modular CSS without a build step. `lit-element` does most of the heavy lifting for you.
 You author css using tagged template literals, which are just syntax sugar for creating a [Constructable Stylesheet](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).
 This way you can write and share CSS between your components.

 This will integrate well with css modules when they are shipped.
+We could emulate css modules by using fetch, but like we saw with html it's hard to optimize this for production use.
+I'm not a fan of css in js, but I really feel that lit-element's solution is different and very elegant.
+You're writing css in a js file, but you're still writing valid css syntax.
+If you like to keep things pure, you can just create a my-styles.css.js file and use a default export of just a stylesheet.

 ### Library support
 Luckily the amount of libraries shipping as es module format is growing steadily.
 But there are still popular libraries which only as ship UMD or common js.
 These don't work without some kind of code transformation.
 The best thing we can do it open issues on these projects to give them an indication how many people are interested in supporting the native module syntax.